NEA+Creative Pinellas

 Poet Sara Ries Dziekonski brings her notebook to Creative Clay, to write down everyone’s ideas.

-You can experience the collaborative “Plankton Poem” performed as a bilingual work by poets Sara Ries Dziekonski and Letisia Cruz, illustrated with images from the USF College of Marine Science and sound design by Matt Cowley, using marine researchers’ favorite laboratory sounds
+You can experience the collaborative “Plankton Poem” performed as a bilingual work by poets Sara Ries Dziekonski and Letisia Cruz, illustrated with research images from the USF College of Marine Science and music created by sound designer Matt Cowley, using marine researchers’ favorite laboratory sounds.

 Visual Arts